shwetang007/Why_Docker/README.md

 When I first started learning Docker, I was totally confused about how it fits into web development.
 So, I decided to document everything I learned in the hopes that it makes someone else's learning journey easier.
 This repo is a mix of what worked for me and some essential tips to help you use Docker for your web projects.

+## THIS REPOSITORY IS SOLELY MADE FOR THE PURPOSE OF MAKING THE PERSON UNDERSTAND THE CONCEPTS FASTER IF HE/SHE IS NOT HAVING ENOUGH TIME TO LEARN BY WATCHING VIDEOS.

 ## What’s Inside?

 - **What is Docker, really?**